Future-Power-Networks/MAPDN/README.md

 $$\mathit{r} = - \frac{1}{|V|} \sum_{i \in V} l_{v}(v_{i}) - \alpha \cdot l_{q}(\mathbf{q}^{\scriptscriptstyle PV}),$$
 where $l_{v}(\cdot)$ is voltage loss that measure whether the voltage of a bus is within the safety range; $l_{q}(\mathbf{q}^{\scriptscriptstyle PV})=\frac{1}{|\mathcal{I}|}||\mathbf{q}^{\scriptscriptstyle PV}||_{1}$ that can be seen as a simple approximation of power loss, where $\mathbf{q}^{\scriptscriptstyle PV}$ is a vector of agents' reactive power, $\mathcal{I}$ is a set of agents and $\alpha$ is a multiplier to adjust the balance between voltage control and the generation of reactive power.
 In this work, we investigate different forms of $l_{v}(\cdot)$.
 Literally, the aim of this reward function is controlling the voltage, meanwhile minimising the power loss that is correlated with the economic loss.

-## Two modes of Tasks

-There are 2 modes of tasks included in this environment, i.e.

 ## Installation of the Dependencies